 I welcome the Minister of State at the Department of Health, Deputy Catherine Byrne, to the House.
-We will discuss No. 5, statements on the British-Irish Parliamentary Assembly committee D report on childhood obesity, with the time to be allocated to group spokespersons not to exceed eight minutes and that to all other Senators not to exceed five minutes, and the Minister to be given not less than five minutes to reply to the debate.
+We will discuss No. 5, statements on the British-Irish Parliamentary Assembly committee D report on childhood obesity, with the time to be allocated to group spokespersons not to exceed eight minutes each and to all other Senators not to exceed five minutes each and the Minister to be given not less than five minutes to reply to the debate.

 British-Irish Parliamentary Assembly (Committee D) Report on Childhood Obesity: Statements

 I am grateful for the opportunity to talk to the Members of the House on the question of obesity, specifically child obesity.
 I understand the interest in us discussing this important issue today was in part prompted by the publication last summer of the report on childhood obesity from the British-Irish Parliamentary Assembly, BIPA.
 This report, which my Department had input into, sets out some information around the causes and consequences of childhood obesity, as well as looking at the various approaches to tackling the issue with the BIPA jurisdictions.